Paresh-Maheshwari/ReconSphere/README.md

 # ReconSphere - OSINT Subdomain Enumeration Tool

 ReconSphere is an open-source intelligence (OSINT) tool for subdomain enumeration.
 It fetches subdomains from various sources and provides information such as IP addresses and status codes for each subdomain.
+It also supports brute-force subdomain enumeration.

 ## Features

 - Fetch subdomains from multiple sources.
 - Resolve and display IP addresses for subdomains.
 - Display HTTP status codes for subdomains.
+- Brute-force subdomain enumeration.
 - Option to save results to an output file.

 ## Usage